fejlek/Nine-Circles-Statistics/Eighth Circle - Generalized Additive Models/Eighth_circle_generalized_additive_models_1.md

 ![](Eighth_circle_generalized_additive_models_1_files/figure-GFM/unnamed-chunk-31-1.png)<!-- -->

-<br/> We should note that the trend is still quite wiggly (the edf for
+<br/> We should note that the trend is still quite wiggly (the EDF for
 **c.month** is over 90!).
 The package *gratia* allows us to evaluate the derivatives of smooth terms. <br/>